breylaude/blog/_posts/2023-07-04-look-at-the-sun.md

 subtitle:
 gh-repo: breylaude/blog
 gh-badge: [star, fork, follow]
-tags: []
+tags: [rant]
 comments: true
 ---

+{: .box-note}
-> disclaimer: this applies to non-women also but they’re not the focus of this rant
+disclaimer: this applies to non-women also but they’re not the focus of this rant

-> blinding so you look away
+> bullshit so you look away

 there are a lot of conventionally attractive women in my city, and the majority of them do nothing for me.